marcdloeb/CAPP30239_FA22/week_03/README.md

 ## Supplemental Data

-I intend to supplement my street address data with historic census data (most of all on race) taken from (IPUMS NHGIS)[https://www.nhgis.org/].
+I intend to supplement my street address data with historic census data (most of all on race) taken from [IPUMS NHGIS](https://www.nhgis.org/).